 Betting sites are now legal in a handful of states.
-This follows the removal of the ban that had prevented most of America of from offering sports betting.
+This follows the removal of the ban that had prevented most of America from offering sports betting.

 c) How many operators are permitted.
-In other words, the number of betting sites and the operators authorized varies from state-to-state.
+In other words, the number of betting sites and the operators authorized varies from state to state.

-Pennsylvania, West Virginia, Indiana and Colorado all follow similar 'open' models, hence why you'll find FanDuel and DraftKings and other popular betting sites in these states.
+Pennsylvania, West Virginia, Indiana, and Colorado all follow similar 'open' models, hence why you'll find FanDuel and DraftKings, and other popular betting sites in these states.

 Oregon, on the other hand, has just one online wagering option: TheScoreboard.
 The market in the Beaver State is controlled by the state lottery who has given one operator a monopoly of the market.
 New Hampshire and Rhode Island are also examples of states that have decided to go with a sole operator.